whisper120/children_book_app/README.md

 The goal of this app is to model and develop an intuitive mobile interface where:
 - Children's books are generated using AI tools.
 - Each book includes **AI-generated text and images** suitable for children.
-- Users can download and upload books to a central Firebase database.
+- Users can download books to a central Firebase database.

 This project is developed as part of a semester assignment in a Flutter course.